Architecture

 | OracleAgent | Publishes live price observations (CoinGecko) and the public PublishedPrice feed |

-| RebalanceAgent | Monitors vault delta, executes rolls when price approaches 1.5x strike |
+| RebalanceAgent | Monitors vault delta, executes AtomicRollRequests when price approaches 1.5× strike |

 | SettleAgent | Watches maturity, fetches oracle price, submits settlement claims |

-| PositionMonitorAgent | Tracks vault drift, M2M value, delta exposure |
+| PositionMonitorAgent | Tracks vault drift, M2M value, delta exposure across the fleet |

 Layer 5 -- Agent Runtime